Hesperian Health Guides

 You can use a special solution of fluoride (if available) or any fluoride toothpaste, which is much cheaper and more common (see above, number 5), in 2 ways:

 To treat a sensitive tooth: Put cotton rolls between the lip and gum on each side of the bad tooth.
 Dry the bad tooth with cotton and look for the small groove that is causing the pain.
-Cover the groove with a smear of fluoride toothpaste and tell the patient not to spit or rinse it out for several minutes.
-One week later, give the same treatment again, or have the patient do it himself.
+Cover the groove with a smear of fluoride toothpaste and tell the person not to spit or rinse it out for several minutes.
+One week later, give the same treatment again, or give the person enough fluoride toothpaste to do it at home.

-To help prevent cavities, in children who do not clean their teeth with fluoride toothpaste, once a week have children bring their toothbrushes or toothsticks to school.
+To help prevent cavities in children who do not clean their teeth with fluoride toothpaste, once a week have children bring their toothbrushes or toothsticks to school.
 Put some fluoride toothpaste on each child’s brush or stick and have them brush and coat their teeth, leaving the paste in their mouths for at least one minute.
 Then they can spit it out.
-Do not eat or drink for 30 minutes.
+They should eat or drink for 30 minutes.

 Weight (how heavy something is) Volume (how full something is)